garuggiero/Italian-Datasets-for-AV/README.md

 # Italian Datasets for Authorship Verification

-This repository contains the instructions to use and format two Italian datasets specifically designed for the Authroship Verification Task.
-The datasets were used to run AV experiments using GLAD (https://www.researchgate.net/profile/Simon_Suster/publication/291346207_GLAD_Groningen_Lightweight_Authorship_Detection/links/56a1413608ae24f62701f9c5.pdf).
+This repository contains the instructions to use and format two Italian datasets specifically designed for Authorship Verification.

+The datasets were collected for my Master Thesis ''Datasets and Models for Authorship Attribution on Italian Personal Writings'', written in collaboration with Professor Malvina Nissim from the University of Groningen, and Professor Albert Gatt, from the University of Malta.
+This work is being published at the Seventh Italian Conference on Computational Linguistics, CliC-it 2020.

+The datasets were used to run AV experiments using GLAD [[1]].
 We investigated four dimensions: topic, length and genre of the texts and gender of the authors.
 Since the Diaries dataset does not contain any topic information, topic categories were only taken into account for the ForumFree dataset.

-# ForumFree
+## ForumFree

 The ForumFree dataset is a subset of a bigger dataset compiled by Maslennikova et al. (2019) (http://ceur-ws.org/Vol-2481/paper43.pdf).
 The original dataset was meant for Age Identification experiments.
 Here, we reformat it according to the PAN 2015 format for AV (https://pan.webis.de/clef15/pan15-web/authorship-verification.html).
 The original dataset was a courtesy of the Italian Institute of Computational Linguistics “Antonio Zampolli” (ILC) of Pisa (http://www.ilc.cnr.it/).